 When a boating accident occurs, the force of the collision on the open water can have detrimental impacts on one’s wellbeing.
 If you were involved in a boating accident, you could be suffering from severe injuries that place limitations on your ability to provide for you and your family.
 In these events, you have legal rights and protections under Florida law.
-A Baldwin boating accident lawyer can share with you what these protections are and strategize a plan of action on your behalf.
+A Baldwin personal injury lawyer can share with you what these protections are and strategize a plan of action on your behalf.

 After determining who is responsible for your losses and navigating the legal process, you may be able to recover the cost of your medical bills, lost wages, reduced earning capacity, and psychological anguish.
 When you work with the Law Offices of Anidjar & Levine, you do not have to undertake your legal burdens alone.
-To get started with a free, no-obligation case review, call us today at 1-800-747-3733.
+To get started with a free, no-obligation case review, call us today.